imam-db/dtcmp/README_data_engineer.md

 - [Introduction to Airflow in Python](./introduction_to_airflow_in_python/)
 - [Introduction to PySpark](./introduction_to_pyspark/)
 - [Introduction to AWS Boto in Python](./introduction_to_aws_boto_in_python/)
-- Data Analysis in SQL (PostgreSQL)
+- Data Analysis in SQL (PostgreSQL) -- Assesment
 - [Introduction to Relational Databases in SQL](./introduction_to_relational_databases_in_sql/)
 - [Database Design](./database_design/)
 - Introduction to Scala